dockware/docs/tips-and-tricks/how-to-use-bind-mounting.md

 2. Restart your pc to make sure the permissions get granted
 {% endhint %}

-This steps only required  if you wan't to use the shopware version provided by your **dockware:dev** container.
-Not If you wan't to use your own project/installation.
+This steps only required  if you want to use the shopware version provided by your **dockware:dev** container.
+Not If you want to use your own project/installation.

 1. Make sure your host `src` directory is empty
 2. Make sure the `volumes` are **commented out** in the `docker-compose.yml`